paymill/paymill-documentation/guides/sofort/transactions.html.md

 https://requestb.in/1jux9n71?paymill_trx_id=tran_94619af97ebcb49b56340e07848f&paymill_trx_status=closed&paymill_response_code=20000&paymill_mode=test
 ```

 <p class="important">
 While you receive transaction data via URL parameters, **you need to verify transaction integrity yourself**.
 Simply use the **Transaction ID** to query our API and check if the transaction exists and has the specified status.
-See [retrieving transaction details](#retrieving-transaction-details) for more information.
+See the section Retrieving transaction details below for more information.
 Or set up a webhook with an event transaction.successful.
 </p>